kubernetes/kubernetes/docs/proposals/volume-client-container.md

 # Configuration
 As of Kubernetes 1.2, the volume plugins expect that the VCS is installed on the host.  *Each plugin will have to opt-in to container usage* this may leave a undeseriable "out of the box" experience until the default is changed to opt-out.
 This design prsents a pattern which will be added to plugins independently.

-For greater flexibility each plugin will accept a CLI option to specify the container or host to mount.
-If container not specified host is assumed.
-If the default chnages to always user a container then the CLI arg will take 'host' as an additional option  Example:
+For greater flexibility each plugin will specify whether to support containerized or host based mount, or both.
+If containerized mount is not specified, then host based mount is assumed.
+If containerized mount is supported, the container images can either retrieved from ConfigMap like the following:

 --nfs_mount_container="k8/nfs_container:latest"

-or

---nfs_mount_container="host"

 # Container State #
 The volume plugin will manage the containers state if necesarry.
 If a container must remain running while the mount is available, the container should ensure as such.
 Once the volume is cleaned the container may be released.